gasparka/pyha/docs/basic_usage.rst

 .. note::
     Pyha operates on classes, they must be derived from pyha.HW.

-Next step is to write some unit-tests, at this point we want to define all the tests we can imagine, later we can use the same tests to verify the operation of the RTL code.
+Next step is to write all the tests we can imagine, later we can use the same tests on RTL code.

-One possible test derived from experiments, it pushes some data into the model and compares the output with the expected output.
+One possible test, that pushes some data into the model and compares the output with the expected output.

 .. code-block:: python